In California, kidnapping is a serious crime and a conviction could lead to some some heavy penalties.

 In order for kidnapping charges to be supported, the victim must be moved without their consent.

 This means that the victim either put up a fight, or did not voluntarily agree to go with the defendant.
 Children and people who are intoxicated or otherwise mentally incapacitated are considered able to give consent.
+If the defendant was the child’s lawful custodian, or if the victim voluntarily went with the defendant, kidnapping charges may not be supported.

-Force, fear or fraud
+Physical force, fear or fraud

 In order to be convicted of kidnapping, it is not enough to simply move the victim, you must use physical force, threats of physical harm, or fraud in order to do so.
 This could include restraining or dragging the victim (force) or threatening the victim with a knife or a gun (fear).